mlc-ai/mlc-llm/docker/rocm/README.md

 This will mount the `./mlcllm` directoy into the container.
 Before running, you must place the model's weights into `mlcllm/dist/prebuild` and the library into `mlcllm/dist/prebuild/lib`.

-By default, the `llama2 7b q4f16` model is expected.c
+By default, the `llama2 7b q4f16` model is expected.

 But you can easily change the model that will be served by adding options to the command line (running red pajama 3b q4f16 instead):